rcarvello/wcm_people_development/README.md

 PD Wev App is a technical aid for assessing and developing skills in continuous improvement programs.

 Strategic human resources management is the lever for achieving excellence.
-The People Development (PD) app promotes the development of skills of people working in the factory starting from the mapping of tasks and skills needed to carry out production activities.
+The People Development (PD) app promotes the development of skills of people working in the factory, starting from the mapping of tasks and skills needed to carry out production activities.
 With the PD app, the skills of each worker are identified and assessed with a score; the values ​​recorded concern both the minimum skills required by the job and those detected by the evaluator.
 The deviations between the expected value and the assessed value, highlighted in a skills radar chart, allow the worker's training needs to be assessed and training action to be planned to fill the skills gap.

 In **World Class Manufacturing (WCM)**, **HERCA** and effective **Ways to Teach People** are central to the **People Development** pillar.
 Here’s how they fit in: